 Gailyn Lehuanani Bopp, a graduate student at the University of Hawai‘i at Mānoa, is a 2016 recipient of the Harold T. Pinkett Minority Student Award given by the Society of American Archivists (SAA).
 The award will be presented at a ceremony during the Joint Annual Meeting of SAA and the Council of State Archivists in […]

 Carolyn Kirio, LIS alumna and Kapolei Middle School librarian was selected by The White House for their Great Educators Award.
 She was recognized at a White House ceremony honoring the National Teacher of the Year, State Teachers of the Year, and Great Educators from across the United States on May 3, 2016.
 Kirio said: “It […]

 Diane Mokuau and Michelle Colte received Golden Key Awards from the Hawaii Association of School Librarians (HASL) at the group’s spring conference held on April 30 at Moanalua Middle School Library.
 The Golden Key Award recognizes school librarians, who have provided exemplary service to the profession.
 Diane and Michelle have been outstanding representatives of the […]

-Meera Garud and Tariya Mukai, both students specializing in school librarianship, received $500 scholarships from the Hawaii Association of School Librarians (HASL) to continue their graduate studies in LIS.
-The official announcements were made at the HASL conference on March 7, 2015, by scholarship chair Imelda Corpuz Amano.
+Wrayna Fairchild and Ruth Pukahi, both students of UH Library & Information Sciences program, received $500 scholarships from the Hawaii Association of School Librarians (HASL) to help pay for their graduate expenses.
+The official announcements were made at the HASL conference on April 30, 2016, by Sherry Rose, HASL president.